-Number bases and units of storage | Key Construct 5: Data Representation

-Binary means base-2

-Denary means base-10

-Hexadecimal means base-16

-Humans traditionally use denary (base 10) when dealing with numbers.
-Computers always use binary (base 2) to store and process digital data.

-Electronic computers contain millions of tiny transistor components.
-A transistor behaves like a switch, that can only be turned on or off.
-Because binary only uses two possible digits, these closely match the on/off states of the transistors that computers are made of.
-The on or off states of transistors can be used to represent the two different off means 0 on means 1
+Number bases and units of storage Key Construct 5: Data Representation Binary means base-2 Conve to De Denary means base-10 128 Hexadecimal means base-16 0 Humans traditionally use denary (base 10) when dealing with numbers.
+Computers always use binary (base 2) to store and process digital data. ( 1 x 6 Electronic computers contain millions of tiny transistor components.
+A transistor behaves like a switch , that can only be turned on or off .
+Conve to De on/off states of the transistors that computers are made of.
+The on or off states of transistors can be used to represent the two different number symbols that binary uses: Hexad way to off means 0 Large fewer on means 1 A bit is the smallest amount that a computer can store - one binary digit .
+Hexad symbo